evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition

-A critical issue is extracting and representing meaningful information from the event sequences.
-The most basic event-based representation is an individual event.
-A second level of representation is an event packet, which corresponds to a spatio-temporal neighborhood of events.
-Some used representations are obtained by accumulating events in the image plane.
-Other representations used by learning-based approaches are obtained by first pre-processing events, converting them into dense images or tensors --which is a convenient representation for image-based models-- and then using those dense images in convolutional neural networks.
+A critical issue is extracting meaningful information from event sequences.
+The basic level of representation is an individual event, consisting of coordinates, timing, and polarity.
+A second level is an event packet, which corresponds to a spatiotemporal neighborhood of events.
+Some representations accumulate events in the image plane.
+Other representations are obtained by preprocessing events into dense images or tensors for image-based models, which are then used in convolutional neural networks.

-Some existing representations include \cite{Gallego2019-wf}: \begin{inparaenum}[a)] \item Event frame (image) or 2D histogram, \item Time surface: 2D map where each pixel stores a single time value, \item Voxel Grid: space-time 3D histogram of events, where each voxel represents a pixel and time interval, \item 3D point set: events in a spatio-temporal neighborhood are processed as points in 3D space, \item Point sets on image plane: Events handled as an evolving set of 2D points on the image plane, \item Motion-compensated image: representation that depends on the events and a motion hypothesis, and \item Reconstructed images: can be interpreted as a more motion-invariant representation of event frames. \end{inparaenum}
+Some prior representations include \cite{Gallego2019-wf}: \begin{inparaenum}[a)] \item Event frame or 2D histogram, \item Time surface: 2D map where pixels store a time value, \item Voxel Grid: space-time 3D histogram of events, where voxels represent pixels and time intervals, \item 3D point set: events in the spatio-temporal neighborhood processed as points in 3D space, \item Point sets on image plane: Events as evolving 2D points on image plane, \item Motion-compensated image: representation based on events and motion hypothesis, and \item Reconstructed images: a more motion-invariant representation of event frames. \end{inparaenum}

-Most of these representations do not fully leverage the rich spatio-temporal information of event sequences and hinder fast processing due to the need for integrating information across time windows.
-Thus, other approach has been the use of representations that characterize the spatio-temporal distribution of events, such as the Event Spike Tensor \cite{gehrig2019est}, the Sparse Recursive Representation \cite{messikommer2020asynet}, the Temporal Binary Representation \cite{innocenti2021tbr, baldwin2020inceptive}, the Time-Ordered Recent Event Volumes \cite{baldwin2021tore}, the Neighborhood Suppression Time Surface \cite{Wan2021-tj}, Binary Event History Image \cite{wang2022behi}, and Tencode \cite{huang2023tencode}.
-In the following, we describe SSR and EST, two relevant representations that are considered later in the present article.
+These representations do not fully leverage the rich spatiotemporal information of event sequences and hinder fast processing by requiring the integration of information across time.
+Thus, another approach uses representations that characterize the spatiotemporal distribution of events, such as the Event Spike Tensor \cite{gehrig2019est}, Sparse Recursive Representation \cite{messikommer2020asynet}, Temporal Binary Representation \cite{innocenti2021tbr, baldwin2020inceptive}, Time-Ordered Recent Event Volumes \cite{baldwin2021tore}, Neighborhood Suppression Time Surface \cite{Wan2021-tj}, Binary Event History Image \cite{wang2022behi}, and Tencode \cite{huang2023tencode}.
+In the following section, we describe SSR and EST, two relevant representations considered later in this article.